 Your toothbrush spends around four minutes a day in your mouth, so you need to make sure it’s clean and stored properly between use, and know when to retire it.
 Dr. Bruce Spink of Birmingham, AL would like to give you a crash course in toothbrush upkeep so you can keep your smile healthy.

+Rinse your toothbrush thoroughly with tap water when you’re done brushing.
+Leaving toothpaste residue (and probably more with it) behind means that all that is going in your mouth next time you use it.
+Rinsing your brush gets rid of the toothpaste and whatever you brushed off of your teeth Store your toothbrush upright and in the open to allow it to air dry.
+This allows the excess water to dry off so you won’t get mildew or bacteria growth on your toothbrush.
+Also, most bacteria die when exposed to air, so leaving the brush out to dry kills them off!
 Replace your toothbrush every 3-4 months or every six months at the absolute latest.
 A good way to remind yourself is to buy a new toothbrush is to pick one up when you go see your dentist for your next routine cleaning.
 If you notice bristles coming off, bending, or fraying, those are signs that it’s time to replace your brush.